petalframework/petal_development/README.md

 petal_development
 ├── apps
 │   ├── petal <- set to a specific commit
-│   └── petal_pro <- set to a specific commit
+│   └── petal_boilerplate <- set to a specific commit
 ```

 Since each git submodule points to a commit hash, we need to update this project after we have finished editing one of the submodules.